anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The following conventions are used to provide maximal compatibility with BRSKI:

 * `<enrollment-protocol>`: MUST reference the protocol being used.
-  Existing values include EST {{RFC7030}} as in BRSKI and CMP as in
+  Existing values include '`est`' {{RFC7030}} as in BRSKI and '`cmp`' as in
   {{I-D.ietf-lamps-lightweight-cmp-profile}} and {{brski-cmp-instance}} below.
-  Values for other existing protocols such as CMC and SCEP, or for newly defined protocols, require their own specifications for their use of the `<enrollment-protocol>` and `<request>` URI components and are outside the scope of this document.
+  Values for other existing protocols such as CMC and SCEP, or for newly defined protocols are outside the scope of this document.
+  For use of the `<enrollment-protocol>` and `<request>` URI components, they would need to specified in a suitable RFC and placed into the Well-Known URIs registry, like done for EST in {{RFC7030}}.

 * `<request>`: if present, this path component MUST describe, depending on the enrollment protocol being used, the operation requested.